The Buyer's Secret to M&A Is Buy Low, Sell High

 A Single Buyer Trumps a Seller

 If the target company engages, the buyer has already won because the biggest influence on business selling price outside of the underlying financials is a competitive bidding process among three or more qualified bidders.
-Business owners already have a full-time job and therefore can only process an offer serially and not competitively.
+Business owners already have full-time jobs and, therefore, can only process an offer serially and not competitively.
 So they negotiate with a single buyer until the deal is completed or the deal blows up.

 The other big imbalance is in the art of the deal.
-There are countless deal elements that the seller has little or no experience whereas the buyer has potentially dozens of prior acquisitions under his belt.
+There are countless deal elements in which the seller has little or no experience, whereas the buyer has potentially dozens of prior acquisitions under his belt.
 Mistakes made in this process will erode the value the seller realizes from the deal.

 The Buyer Keeps Kicking the Tires

 - Even though the buyer has yet to provide a written offer or a letter of intent, he begins an exhaustive brain drain on the seller and keeps a steady flow of data requests coming.
 Why would the seller agree to provide confidential company information without knowing what price he will receive upon successful completion of the transaction?

 - The buyer does not seem to have any sense of urgency to complete his data gathering.
 Do you know why?
 The buyer is doing the same dance with 3 or 4 other prospective acquisitions.
 So the buyer is doing a competitive bidding process with multiple sellers in order to achieve a downward purchase price movement.

 - When the seller finally digs in and insists on an offer, the buyer submits an indication of interest that is designed to be open to interpretation (to the buyer's favor) as a more formal due diligence process is undertaken.